charlle/native/docs/services.md

-### Legal Services
+### Services
-You can edit or add legal services to your website.
+You can edit or add services to your website.
 - [Edit Service](#edit)
 - [Add Service](#add)
 - [Remove Service](#remove)